-What can be done to increase efficiency and reduce cost in WSDOT's construction program?
-For each of the cost elements described above, we identified potential actions to save costs.
-This section starts by summarizing the main findings that correspond to the 22 potential actions.
-These actions have been identified as alternatives for consideration by the Legislature.
+What can be done to increase efficiency and reduce cost in WSDOT construction program?
+For each of the cost elements described above, we have identified potential actions to save costs.
+This section starts with a summary of the main findings that correspond to the 21 potential actions: